-(The engine coolant temperature exceeded 230° F [110° C])
+(First-level fault code-engine coolant temperature exceeded 230° F [110° C])

-- 1. Check the engine coolant level and add coolant as necessary. - 2.
-Check for and remove any objects blocking the air inlet or outlet openings in the bottom of the genset. - 3.
-Watch the temperature gauge (optional) and run fewer appliances at the same time to keep down the engine temperature.
+- 1. Check the engine coolant level and add coolant as necessary (Page 20). - 2.
+Check for and remove any objects blocking the air inlet or outlet openings in the bottom and sides of the genset. - 3.
+Flush the coolant system to remove coolant passage fouling (Page 20).